 Keep some cash on hand, preferably in small bills.
 If there is a regional power outage, you won’t be able to use a debit card or credit card during the aftermath.
 I suggest keeping several hundred dollars if you can.

-If you must stay in your home…
+If you are staying in your home…

 - Secure anything outside that could become a projectile.
 (Barbecues, bicycles, outdoor furniture.)
 If you can’t secure the items, bring them inside.

 - Clear your rain gutters and downspouts.
 This will help reduce the risk of flooding in some cases.

 - Trim trees.
 If you have branches hanging over your home, remove them if you can.
 If you can’t, do not use the room beneath the branches for shelter during the storm.

 - Turn off propane and outdoor utilities.
 If recommended by officials, turn off the utilities to the house.
 If the power goes out, turn off your breakers to avoid potential surges.